Publishing magnate's ex on queen of romance novels: 'The biggest problem in my marriage was Chiung Yao'

-Taipei - Breaking her silence after five decades, the former wife of publishing magnate Ping Shin-tao is finally revealing how romance novelist Chiung Yao snatched her husband from her.
+TAIPEI - Breaking her silence after five decades, the former wife of publishing magnate Ping Shin-tao is finally revealing how romance novelist Chiung Yao snatched her husband from her.

-In a book to be published at the end of the month, painter Lin Wan-zhen details how her marriage ended after Chiung became a bestselling author and moved into a house opposite the Ping family's to facilitate her writing, says China Times.
+In a book to be published at the end of the month, painter Lin Wan-zhen, 88, details how her marriage ended after Chiung, 80, became a bestselling author and moved into a house opposite the Ping family's to facilitate her writing, says China Times.

-In 1978, Chiung went on to marry Ping, who now has vascular dementia and whose care is the subject of her latest book, Before Snow Falls.
+In 1978, Chiung went on to marry Ping, now 90, who has recently been diagnosed with vascular dementia and whose care is the subject of her latest book, Before Snow Falls.

 Lin writes in her book, whose title translates as The Past Comes To Light: "Some people say that when you embark on a divorce, it's a problem between husband and wife, and has nothing to do with others.
 But the biggest problem in my marriage was Chiung Yao."